Peeling back history: Painting conservator Deborah Uhl works to restore, conserve original Midwest Theater lobby décor

 With the funding available for the project, uncertainty still existed in what the ceiling and walls would look like as the paint was stripped away.
 As Uhl began her conservation and restoration work, she soon realized she had to use different techniques on the ceiling, compared to the stairwell walls.

-“The stairwell walls had to be done in a different way than the ceiling because what I found was the decoration on the ceiling, when we tried to strip it, it was not coming off in a way that was going to be complete,” Uhl told the Star-Herald.
+“The stairwell walls had to be done in a different way than the ceiling because what I found was the decoration on the ceiling, when we tried to strip it, it was not coming off in a way that was going to be complete,” Uhl told the Gering Courier.

 Three layers of paint covered the ceiling’s historic design.
 Uhl did a light raking across the ceiling, following the ridges of paint that protruded from the surface and the curves to find the design.
 Fortunately, the ceiling design is symmetrical from the center, which makes it easier for Uhl.